Brazil blocks Musk’s X after company refuses to name local representative amid feud with judge

-SAO PAULO — (AP) — Brazil started blocking Elon Musk's social media platform X early Saturday, making it largely inaccessible on both the web and through mobile apps after the billionaire refused to name a legal representative to the country.
+SAO PAULO — (AP) — Brazil started blocking Elon Musk's social media platform X early Saturday, making it largely inaccessible on both the web and through its mobile app after the company refused to comply with a judge's order.

-The move escalates a monthslong feud between Musk and a Brazilian Supreme Court justice over free speech, far-right accounts and misinformation.
-Justice Alexandre de Moraes ordered the suspension on Friday.
+X missed a deadline imposed by Supreme Court Justice Alexandre de Moraes to name a legal representative in Brazil, triggering the suspension.
+It marks an escalation in the monthslong feud between Musk and de Moraes over free speech, far-right accounts and misinformation.

 To block X, Brazil’s telecommunications regulator, Anatel, told internet service providers to suspend users’ access to the social media platform.
-As of Saturday after midnight local time, major operators had begun doing so.
+As of Saturday at midnight local time, major operators began doing so.

 De Moraes had warned Musk on Wednesday night that X could be blocked in Brazil if he failed to comply with his order to name a representative, and established a 24-hour deadline.
 The company hasn’t had a representative in the country since earlier this month.